-Code of Corporate Governance Principles 14, 15, 16 SHAREHOLDER RIGHTS AND RESPONSIBILITIES (cont'd) Principle 14: Shareholder Rights (cont'd) Principle 15: Communication with Shareholder (cont'd) Principle 16: Conduct of Shareholder Meeting (cont'd) Guidance Notes Audit Committee commentary on Key Audit Matters in Annual Report 4) As highlighted in a press release issued by Accounting and Corporate Regulatory Authority (ACRA), Audit Committees (AC) are strongly encouraged to consider providing commentaries in the company's annual report for 2016 to explain significant financial reporting matters and to complement auditors' commentary on Key Audit Matters.
+Audit Committee commentary on Key Audit Matters in Annual Report

+4) As highlighted in a press release issued by Accounting and Corporate Regulatory Authority (ACRA), Audit Committees (AC) are strongly encouraged to consider providing commentaries in the company's annual report for 2016 to explain significant financial reporting matters and to complement auditors' commentary on Key Audit Matters.
 This commentary will enable investors to hear directly from the audit committees and deepen their trust that audit committees have appropriately discharged their oversight responsibilities.

 ACRA has indicated that the AC commentary will not be mandatory.

+Board Composition

-Board Composition Code of Corporate Governance Principles 2.2 5) Under Corporate Governance Guideline, the independent directors should make up at least half of the Board where: (a) the Chairman of the Board (the "Chairman") and the chief executive officer (or equivalent) (the "CEO") is the same person; (b) the Chairman and the CEO are immediate family[] members; (c) the Chairman is part of the management team; or (d) the Chairman is not an independent director.
+Code of Corporate Governance Principles 2.2

+- Under Corporate Governance Guidelines, the independent directors should make up at least half of the Board where: (a) the Chairman of the Board (the "Chairman") and the chief executive officer (or equivalent) (the "CEO") is the same person; - (b) the Chairman and the CEO are immediate family^{} members; - (c) the Chairman is part of the management team; or - (d) the Chairman is not an independent director.

 The term "immediate family" shall have the same meaning as currently defined in the Listing Manual of the Singapore Exchange (the "Listing Manual"), i.e. the person's spouse, child, adopted child, step-child, brother, sister and parent.

-Revised CCG Provisions 2.2., 2.
-3 , 2.4 From 1 January 2019, the Board should comprise a majority of non-executive directors, or where the Chairman is not independent, a majority of independent directors.
-Please refer to Appendix VII for corporate governance changes effective for the financial years beginning on or after 1 January 2019.
+Code of Corporate Governance Principles 2.2, 2.3, 2.4 From 1 January 2019, the Board should comprise a majority of non-executive directors, or where the Chairman is not independent, a majority of independent directors.
+Please refer to Appendix VI for corporate governance changes effective for the financial years beginning on or after 1 January 2019.